ne1up/ne1up/README.md

 ### 🏗️ Support and custom development

 Paid installations and customizations of ne1up or the original Chitchatter for your needs.
-If you'd like to contract me to make a version that is custom built for you, please email me at <isne1up@gmail.com> and let me know what you have in mind to get started.
+If you'd like to contract us to make a version that is custom built for you, please email me at <isne1up@gmail.com> and let me know what you have in mind to get started.

 ---